zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 **What we do**

-Implement `MediaLibrary.tsx`:
-- Grid of images/audio with selection.
-- Filter by category or adventure.

-Implement `MediaUploader.tsx` + useMediaUpload:
-- Drag-and-drop uploads, progress, error handling, refresh list on success.
+Implement a Media Library picker:
+- Browse existing media
+- Search/filter
+- Apply media to node without re-upload

 **What we get**

-- Central media browser reusable across editor contexts (node image, cover, etc.).
+- Reusable media workflow (faster authoring, less duplication).

 **Feature Map coverage**